bilderkiste/micropython_blink/README.md

 I wrote this library for my Rasperry Pico Pi with RP2040 processor.

 How to use the library with usual LED.
-Negative repetitions blink forever.
-No params blink forever for one second on and one second off.

 ```python